Movatterモバイル変換

 Proletarian News was the final publication produced by the PPA, terminating in July 1960.

-The official organ of the PPA was a monthly magazine calledThe Proletarian, which originally served a newsheet for the left wing inside theSocialist Party of Michigan.The Proletarian launched in May 1918 and continued to be issued each month until July 1931, when it was superseded byProletarian News, which was launched in 1932 and terminated in May 1961 (Vol 30 No. 1 Whole 318).
-Both publications were monthlies.[6]
+The official organ of the PPA was a monthly magazine calledThe Proletarian,[16] which started as a news-sheet for the left-wing faction inside theSocialist Party of Michigan.The Proletarian was launched in May 1918 and continued to be issued each month until July 1931, when it was superseded byProletarian News, likewise a monthly, which began in 1932 and ceased publication in May 1961.[17]
 During its final years,Proletarian News was produced viamimeograph owing to the small size of the party membership.

-Throughout its history, the group also published an irregular mimeographed internal discussion newsletter calledProletarian Bulletin, as well as a short-lived publication for its youth section,Proletarian Youth.[8]
+From June to September 1923, the PPA had briefly experimented with a four-page weekly newspaper,Labor Digest, but it lasted only twelve issues due to the financial drain it was causing.[18][12]
+The PPA also published an irregular mimeographed internal discussion newsletter calledProletarian Bulletin, as well as a short-lived publication for its youth section,Proletarian Youth.[19]

 Electoral politics

-The Proletarian Party periodically ran its own candidates for electoral office, particularly in the state of Michigan, where it retained some organizational viability.
-In 1932 the party ran two candidates in that state, Al Renner for Governor and Anthony Bielekas for Secretary of State.[9]
+The Proletarian Party periodically ran its own candidates for electoral office, especially in Michigan where it retained some organizational viability.
+In 1932 the party backed two candidates for statewide office: Al Renner for Governor and Anthony Bielekas for Secretary of State.[20]

 Decline and demise

-Proletarian Party dues stamps, circa 1950s.
-Dues in the PPA cost $1 per month during the 1950s, with these stamps affixed to party cards and cancelled to denote dues having been paid.
+PPA dues stamps, circa 1950s.
+Dues then cost $1 per month, with the stamps affixed to party cards and cancelled to denote dues having been paid.

 In 1953, Al Wysocki succeeded John Keracher as National Secretary of the PPA.[4]
 The organization remained based in Chicago, but showed a steady decline in interest and participation, withering to the point that by 1964 only two locals remained — Chicago andFlint, Michigan.[4]

-The Proletarian Party was effectively terminated with the death of National Secretary Wysocki in 1971.
+The PPA was effectively terminated with the death of National Secretary Wysocki in 1971.[14]

 Legacy

 The papers of the Proletarian Party of America are housed in the Special Collections department of theUniversity of Michigan atAnn Arbor.
-Over 20 linear feet of material is included in the collection, including correspondence files, newspaper clippings, financial documents, publications, and printer's slugs for original artwork.
+The materials include correspondence files, newspaper clippings, financial documents, publications, and printer's slugs for original artwork.[4]

 Prominent members